seb821/espRFLinkMQTT/README.md

 # espRFLinkMQTT

 espRFLinkMQTT acts as a gateway between a [RFLink](http://rflink.nl) board and a MQTT server.
 It works on ESP8266: ESP01, D1 mini, NodeMCU, RFLink WiFi board, ...
+It's compatible wiht Domoticz 2022.1 RFLink MQTT hardware

 It includes the following main functions:

-- Receive data from RFLink board and forward to MQTT server in JSON format
+- Receive data from RFLink board and forward to MQTT server in JSON and RAW format (separate topics)
 - Receive commands from MQTT server and forward to RFLink board
 - Perform conversions so that data on MQTT server can be used directly (hexadecimal to decimal for example)
 - See data directly in web interface, send commands, change settings